DataDog/integrations-core/oracle/README.md

 2. [Restart the Agent][8].

-#### Skip default metrics
+#### Only custom queries
- To skip default metric checks for an instance and only run a custom query with an existing metrics gathering user, insert the tag `only_custom_queries` with a value.
+ To skip default metric checks for an instance and only run custom queries with an existing metrics gathering user, insert the tag `only_custom_queries` with a value of true.
 This allows a configured instance of the Oracle integration to skip the system, process, and tablespace metrics from running, and allows custom queries to be run without having the permissions described in the [Datadog user creation](#datadog-user-creation) section.
 If this configuration entry is omitted, the user you specify is required to have those table permissions to run a custom query.

  ```yaml
    init_config: